Fitzentoaster/javascriptGoL/README.md

 Improve the actual algorithms to be less naive and perform faster, though they perform significantly fast enough to get the job done at the current level.

-As of this writing (3/17/2023) the program is about a week old.